coderofgames/gym-chrono/README.md

 Please follow each step of these instructions.
 They will help you make an Anaconda environment that has all the packages you will need to work with gym-chrono.

 ### Requirements
-1. Anaconda
+1. conda
+- You can check if you already have this by running `conda --version`.
-- To install, see the instructions [here](https://docs.anaconda.com/anaconda/install/).
+- To install, see the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 ### 1. Clone the gym-chrono repository.
 ```